tomchristie/webdriverplus/docs/filtering.rst

 filter(*selector*)
 ------------------

-Filters the ``WebElementSet`` to only include elements that match the selector.
+Filters a ``WebElementSet`` to only include elements that match the selector.

 .. code-block:: python